 In order to confirm the backlight lamp failure I did the following experiment.

-I unpluged the LCD screen from the right side of the inveter board and pluged in an known good backlight lamp.
+I unplugged the LCD from the right side of the inverter board and plugged in an known good backlight lamp.
 After that I turned on the laptop and tested it with my backlight lamp for about 10 minutes.
 My backlight lamp didn’t turn off and worked fine all time.
-That means the backlight lamp inside the screen is bad.
+That means the backlight lamp inside the LCD is bad.

 If your laptop doesn’t work with a known good backlight lamp, most likely you have a problem with the inverter board.